bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 ## Motivation

-[`bevy_dev_tools`](gh link) was recently added to Bevy, giving us a home for first-party tools to ease the developer experience.
+[`bevy_dev_tools`](https://github.com/bevyengine/bevy/tree/main/crates/bevy_dev_tools) was recently added to Bevy, giving us a home for first-party tools to ease the developer experience.
-However, since its inception, it has been plagued by debate over "what is a dev tool?" and every **tool** within both Bevy and its ecosystem follows its own ad hoc conventions about how it might be enabled and configured.
+However, since its inception, it has been plagued by debate over ["what is a dev tool?"](https://github.com/bevyengine/bevy/issues/12358) and every **tool** within both Bevy and its ecosystem follows its own ad hoc conventions about [how it might be enabled and configured](https://github.com/bevyengine/bevy/issues/12368).

 This is frustrating to navigate as an end user: every tool has its own way to configure it, with no rhyme, reason or way to set the same property to the same value across tools.
-It also makes the creation of **toolboxes**, interfaces designed to collect multiple dev tools in a single place (such as a Quake-style dev console) needlessly painful, requiring manual glue work for every new tool that's added to it.
+It also makes the creation of **toolboxes**, interfaces designed to collect multiple dev tools in a single place (such as a Quake-style dev console) needlessly painful, requiring manual glue work by either the toolbox creator or application developer for every new tool that's added to it.

+This problem is particularly nasty when combined with the orphan rule: Rust's restriction that traits can only be implemented in crates that own either the type or the trait.
+Suppose that `bevy_xr_dev_console` (a hypothetical promising new toolbox crate!) requires its own `XrConsoleCommand` trait on the config for each of the dev tools that they want to add to their XR game.
+If we want to integrate this with beloved existing tools like `bevy_inspector_egui`, we need to special-case either the tool or the toolbox in the third-party crates.
+There's no path forward for the end users who wants to create the simple unified interface they want.
+Instead, for every new tool, they have to newtype the existing configuration, and then add systems to carefully synchronize the settings.
+By providing a standard interface in Bevy itself, we can ensure the ecosystem plays nicely together.

 In some cases, tools can actively interfere with the function of other tools.
 A prime example of this are text-based overlays, like you might see in an FPS meter.